missbijoux/expense-tracker/README.md

 - ✅ **Delete**: Remove expenses you no longer need
 - 📊 **Total Tracking**: See your total expenses, entry count, and average expense
 - 💾 **Data Persistence**: Expenses are automatically saved to localStorage
-- 📥 **Data Export**: Export all your expenses as a JSON file for backup or analysis
+- 📥 **Data Export**: Export all your expenses as a CSV file for backup or analysis (opens in Excel, Google Sheets, etc.)

 ## Getting Started